 A political analyst is a type of political scientist.
 An analyst might research political systems or the relationships between the U.S. and foreign countries, advise national leaders about a foreign government's goals and their implication for the U.S., and develop political theories based on analysis of historical documents and statistics.
 He or she may also analyze and report on election results and forecast political trends.
+Political analyst jobs can be challenging but are considered important to the functioning of American politics.

 Many political analysts work for the federal government.
 Think tanks and private firms also provide job opportunities, although the pay in such cases can vary, depending on the grants received and the group's political affiliations.